votqanh/YouTube-Userscripts/README.md

-# YouTube-Tampermonkey
+# YouTube-Userscripts
-Collection of useful Tampermonkey userscripts for YouTube
+A collection of useful YouTube user scripts

 Script #:
 1. Double Click to Like YouTube Comments